 Summary: Top 9 Technology Breakthroughs of 2019

 It is not surprising that Rust was among the adopters of the new portable technology - its ecosystem is dynamically developing and Rust has been the most beloved programming language for several years according to the results. survey conducted by StackOverflow.

-This is a slide from Steve's report that clearly shows the ratio of the number of security bugs that can be completely avoided when using Rust to the total number of bugs found in MS Windows over the past decade and a half.
+This is a slide from Steve's talk that clearly shows the ratio of the number of security bugs that can be completely avoided by using Rust to the total number of bugs in MS. Windows, found over the past decade and a half.

+Summary: Top 9 Technology Breakthroughs of 2019